anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #### -  Differential Expression tools
 ###### Ballgown

 Ballgown is an R language based tool that enables the statistical analysis of assembled transcripts and differential expression analysis along with its visualization.
 Key arguments for the tool are given below.
-The other arguments for the tool can be found in [Ballgown Manual](https://www.bioconductor.org/packages/release/bioc/manuals/ballgown/man/ballgown.pdf)
+The other arguments for the tool can be found in [Ballgown Manual page](https://www.bioconductor.org/packages/release/bioc/manuals/ballgown/man/ballgown.pdf)

 |  Arguments | Description |
 |----|--|